urbanus-dev/se-assignment-2-introduction-to-software-engineering-urbanus-dev/README.md

 #DEFINATION :
 Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
 It involves the design, development, testing, deployment, and maintenance of software products.
 This discipline ensures that software is reliable, efficient, scalable, and meets the requirements of users and stakeholders through a structured and disciplined approach.
 By integrating various engineering concepts, software engineering addresses both the technical and managerial aspects of software creation, fostering innovation while maintaining rigorous quality standards.In other words we can say that software engineering the branch of computer science that deals with the design, development, testing, and maintenance of software applications.

-#Differences between software engineering and traditional programming:
+**Question 2     Differences between software engineering and traditional programming:**

 **Traditional Programming** focuses on writing code to carry out specified operations and address issues is the main emphasis of programming.
 Its main focus is on putting algorithms and features into practice.